-Each classroom is equipped with hand sanitizer and disinfectants for students and instructors to use throughout the day.
-Additionally, we will encourage proper handwashing before and after lunch for those students staying for a full day.
+Each classroom is equipped with hand sanitizer and disinfectants for campers and instructors to use throughout the day.
+Additionally, we will encourage proper handwashing before and after lunch for those campers staying for a full day.

-What if my student is exposed to or experiences symptoms of COVID-19?
+What if my camper is exposed to or experiences symptoms of COVID-19?

 We will follow Indiana Department of Health guidelines.
 Any camper who is ill should stay home and not attend camp while ill.
 If a camper is exposed to COVID-19 or experiences any symptoms of COVID-19, please email email@example.com for return-to-campus instructions.